 Native plants are those which have existed in an area since before the appearance of Europeans.
 These plants have co-existed with bacteria, fungi, plant viruses, insects, wildlife, and other native plants for thousands of years.
 Native plants generally require minimum maintenance once established when they are planted in the right conditions.
 They also provide a variety of colors, forms, and textures which blend in with the look of the region.
 There are a few exceptions.
 Oregon ash trees are much more disease prone than other ash trees, and native kinnikinnick is more disease prone than Massachusetts kinnikinnick.

 It is much easier to preserve existing native plants than to restore a native area.
 Also, native plants often have specific requirements for soil types and moisture as well as climate.
-Since the Pacific Northwest has many climate and soil zones, native plants should be selected from the specific part of the region rather than just any Northwest natives.
+Since the Pacific Northwest has many climate and soil zones, it is better to select native plants from the specific part of the region rather than just any Northwest natives.
+Click on Native Plant Finder for a list of plants and butterflies native to your county.
 However, some natives, such as Oregon grape and Douglas maples are very adaptable and can be used in areas outside their native range.
 Non-native plants can also be included in a landscape to increase the availability of food and shelter, but it is important to avoid plants which are known to out-compete native plants.
-See the list of Oregon Invasive Weeds.
+See the list of Oregon Invasive Plants.

 Area 2 has less human activity.
 Part or all of it may be a naturalistic landscape.
 It may include a layered landscape of trees, shrubs and groundcovers which attract wildlife, a hedgerow of small trees and shrubs which provide flowers and fruit at different times throughout the year, a snag or brush shelter to provide perches for songbirds or predator birds, nest boxes for bats and tree squirrels, a wild patch of grassland or ground cover, and a wildlife friendly ditch or pond.

 The Base Map identifies existing wildlife features and structures.
-Usually a sketch with estimated distances is sufficient.
 It should show all structures, hardscapes, overhead and underground utilities.
 Be sure to include all features which are particularly valuable to wildlife: mature trees and shrubs, especially those which provide food and shelter for wildlife, water sources of any type, major dead or partially dead trees (snags), brush and rock shelters, large stumps or logs, nest sites in trees or shrubs, existing bird feeders and birdbaths, nest boxes, burrows and runways, areas too steep or difficult to maintain, wildlife corridors including where animals go under or over a fence, and places where animals might cross a busy road.

 The Schematic Landscape Plan helps identify areas of the landscape for different uses.
-It can be traced from the Base Map or drawn on photocopies of the Base map.
-If a photocopy is made regularly, and the design does not work out, then an earlier version can be used instead of starting over from the beginning.
-To make it easier, bubbles can be drawn around different areas and labeled with ideas of intended uses.
-X's or other symbols can mark the location of birdbaths, bird feeders, a bench or a blind.
-Arrows can mark views to be preserved.
-Dotted lines can mark potential pathways.
-Write in ideas for other projects and objectives.
-Different plans may be developed showing more space for humans or more space for wildlife.
-Other plans may be developed showing least cost or most cost, or least change and most change.
+It can be drawn on a photocopy of the Base Map or by using Paint.
+If a photocopy is made regularly or the Paint file saved under a different name regularly, and the design does not work out, then an earlier version can be used instead of starting over from the beginning.
+Different plans may be developed showing more space for humans or more space for wildlife, least cost or most cost, or least change and most change.
 Then the best ideas can be included in the final version.
 Investing time and thought at this stage will save considerably more time and money later.

 The Landscape Planting Plan shows the location of individual large plants and plant groupings of smaller plants.
-It helps to draw this plan to scale on graph paper or with a landscape design computer app, but it can include as much or as little detail as desired.
-A template with different sizes of circles to represent the different sizes of plants can be helpful.
 At this stage, more attention should be made to plant types, height, width and spacing.
 Plant species can be chosen later, even at the time plants are purchased.
 Final adjustments to any planting plan will occur at the time of planting.
 See the articles on Oregon Wildlife Landscape Plants and Landscape Design for more information.

 Pruning can be kept to a minimum for wildlife plants.
+Shrubs retain their natural look when they are pruned with the Tug and Cut Method described in the article Pruning for Shade, Flowers and Fruit.
 The low skirt of branches around a conifer provides shelter.
 A loosely growing hedge welcomes songbirds, provides perching, nesting and protection.
 Fruit trees will continue to need regular pruning.
 The best time for pruning is in late winter after berries are gone and wildlife activity is low.
 Avoid pruning in late spring when birds are nesting.
 Branches removed during pruning can be used to build brush shelters.

 Mowing can also be kept to a minimum.
-Eco-lawns, which include clover and flowers, need to be mowed only once a month.
+Ecolawns, which include clover and flowers, need to be mowed only once a month in the summer and twice a month in spring and fall when grass grows faster.
 This allows flowers to provide nectar for butterflies.
 A taller mowing height of three or more inches reduces watering and creates habitat for insects, garter snakes and small rodents.
 Mowing should be timed to allow beneficial plants to flower and provide nectar and pollen for insects, but to cut off flowers of undesirable plants before they produce seeds.

 Controlling harmful insects in a wildlife friendly manner means using as little pesticides as possible.
 Some damage is tolerable, especially in Areas 2 and 3.
+If you want butterflies, you have to let caterpillars feed on leaves.
 Plants can lose 25% of their leaves without suffering harm.
 Natural predators, such as songbirds, bats, amphibians, spiders, ground beetles, ladybugs, lacewings and praying mantises should be relied on for the majority of insect control.
 They will be slow to respond to initial outbreaks of harmful insects, but will eventually bring them under control.
 Plants which attract and nourish predators and beneficial insects should be included in the landscape.
 These plants include: Achillea Yarrow, Ajuga Carpet Bugle, Anethum Dill, Coriandrum Coriander, Daucus Queen Ann's Lace, Foeniculum Fennel, Iberis Candytuft, Leucanthemum Daisy, Linaria, Lobularia Sweet Alyssum, Melissa Lemon balm, Mentha Mint Pennyroyal, Monarda Beebalm, Nepeta Catnip, Penstemon, Rosmarinus Rosemary, Solidago Goldenrod, Amelanchier Serviceberry, Gaultheria Salal, Mahonia Oregon Grape, Potentilla, Ribes Red Flowering Currant, Rosa Wild Rose, Sambucus Elderberry, Vaccinium Evergreen Huckleberry, Alnus Alder, Calocedrus Incense Cedar, Pseudotsuga Douglas Fir, Prunus Cherry and Rhus Sumac.
-For descriptions see Oregon Wildlife Landscape Plants.
-Common and scientific names can be found at www.rodsgardening.com/common.htm.
+For descriptions see Wildlife Landscape Plants.
+Common and scientific names can be found at Common and Scientific Names.

 Since most pesticides also affect predators and beneficial insects, use them as sparingly as possible.
 Never apply weed and feed products, which require spreading pesticides over large areas.
 Spot spray only where pests are causing damage.
 A product containing spinosad, such as Captain Jack's Dead Bug Brew, is the least harmful to beneficial insects although it is effective on a limited number of harmful insects.
 Be sure to identify the harmful insects which are causing damage and read the label to see if spinosad is effective.